What is verification?

 Nearly all the verifiers on iRecord are expert volunteers working on behalf of the national recording schemes.
 The larger recording schemes often have teams of "county recorders" who are the verifiers for their county or region, while the smaller schemes may have just one or a few experts for the whole country.
 These expert volunteers play a vital role in ensuring that biological records are of a high quality, and are suitable for use in conservation, planning and research.

 An increasingly large proportion of records on iRecord are being checked by recording scheme verifiers, but we do not have active verifiers for all species groups and for all geographical areas, and most people find that some of their records remain unverified for long periods of time.

 We understand the disappointment that people feel when their records don't get verified.
-Verification is carried out by volunteer experts; we are enormously grateful to the people that do this, and we hope that it assists the flow of new records for recording schemes and projects.
+As explained above, verification is carried out by volunteer experts, and we are enormously grateful to the people that do this.
 The number of verifiers on iRecord is increasing, but we recognise that not all recording schemes have the time or inclination to get involved.